eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * [#1776](https://github.com/eclipse-iceoryx/iceoryx2/issues/1776) Rename AtomicCopy::__for_each_field() to for_each_field()
 * [#1845](https://github.com/eclipse-iceoryx/iceoryx2/issues/1845) Reduce imports for usage of the `semantic_string` macro
 * [#1853](https://github.com/eclipse-iceoryx/iceoryx2/issues/1853) Improve error message in static asserts
+* [#1891](https://github.com/eclipse-iceoryx/iceoryx2/issues/1891) Rename the tunnel to gateway and move its crates from `iceoryx2-services/` to a top-level `iceoryx2-gateway/` directory

 ### Workflow